websharks/hubflow/README.md

 -----------------------

 - Added support for an additional synchronized repo that rides with the primary.
-- Added a scan for an existing `000000-dev` branch; if it exists we use this over the default name: `develop` for the "next release" branch.
+- Added a scan for an existing `dev` branch; if it exists we use this over the default name: `develop` for the "next release" branch.

 ### Repo Synchronization